sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

     }
     ```

   - We will look at query options in the next section.
-However, for now, note that passing an object like `{key: title}` or `{key: 'unique-id-1}` seems to have no impact.
-The official documentation does not mention query options for allDocs(), so it is possible that this is not yet supported.
-TODO: Confirm this.
+While the official documentation doesn't specifically detail query options for `allDocs()`, the interface allows for options similar to those in `query()`.
+You can use options like `{key: 'unique-id-1'}` to filter by a specific document ID, or `{limit: 10, descending: true}` to control the number and order of results.

 ## Querying data